Ayush-Aditya/Prometheus/README.md

 ### **Blockchain Tools**
 - **Truffle Framework:** For writing, testing, and deploying smart contracts.
 - **Ganache:** Local Ethereum blockchain network for development and testing.
-- **Web3.js:** JavaScript library for interacting with the blockchain from the frontend.
+- **Web3.js:** JavaScript library for interacting with the blockchain from the front end.

 ---